 Some people will end up unpacking everything they own on their first day.
 For others, moving in is more of a slow journey from room to room.
 Regardless of your style, it helps to have a plan.

-If you’ve read part one of this guide, you’ll know that you should have made an inventory to track your stuff when you were packing it all up.
+It’s a good idea to make an inventory to track your stuff when you were packing it all up.
 Use that list to double-check that all of your boxes arrived safely via the moving company.
 Leave the boxes with non-essential items until last, and instead start by unpacking what you’ll need in the first 48 hours.

 Protip: Get your kitchen set up early—you’ll probably work up an appetite as you unpack your home.